chubaquelo/ReactRedux-Ecommerce-Front/README.md

 The app is deployed in Netlify.
 [Click Here to See Live Demo](https://hardcore-elion-bbb6da.netlify.app/)

-Products are coming by API from a Rails Server.
+Products information is coming form a Rails API Server.

 ![Screenshot](https://i.imgur.com/EjFIYqY.gif)